Athens Trophy

 The Athens Trophy is a defunct WTA Tour affiliated tennis tournament held annually in Athens in Greece from 1986 to 1990, played on outdoor clay courts at Athens Lawn Tennis Club.
 In 1990 the tournament was classed as a Tier V event.
 In 2008 the tournament was renewed under the new name of the Vogue Athens Open, an ITF $100,000 tournament.
+The WTA Tour returned to Athens in 2026 with the Athens Open.